isaacward1/mal-sandbox/README.md

 my VM sanbox setup for static/dynamic analysis of Windows malware. this is mainly for personal reference and lazy documentation, but i thought i'd share
 <br><br>
-(yes, i am aware that premade malware analysis VMs like remnux and flare-vm exist, but they have a ton of tools i never touch and i thought it was fun to make my own 😅)
+(yes, i am aware that premade malware analysis VMs like [REMnux](https://remnux.org/) and [FLARE-VM](https://github.com/mandiant/flare-vm) exist, but they have a ton of tools i never touch and i thought it was fun to make my own 😅)

 <br>